 Temenos Banking Cloud Reaches Record High Transactions and Scales Efficiently and Sustainably for Banking-as-a-Service

-Temenos processed 200 million embedded finance loans and 100 million retail accounts at a record breaking 150,000 transactions per second on Microsoft Azure with MongoDB database

-/EIN News/ -- GENEVA, May 09, 2023 (GLOBE NEWSWIRE) -- Temenos (SIX: TEMN), today published new high-water benchmark performance results for Temenos Banking Cloud on Microsoft Azure and MongoDB Atlas infrastructure.
+GENEVA, May 09, 2023 (GLOBE NEWSWIRE) -- Temenos TEMN, today published new high-water benchmark performance results for Temenos Banking Cloud on Microsoft Azure and MongoDB Atlas infrastructure.
 The benchmark scenario simulated a client with 50 million retail customers, 100 million accounts and a Banking-as-a-Service (BaaS) offering for 10 brands and 50 million embedded finance customers on a single cloud instance.

 In the test, Temenos Banking Cloud processed 200 million embedded finance loans and 100 million retail accounts at a record-breaking 150,000 transactions per second.
 In doing so, Temenos platform proved it's robust and scalable to support banks' business models for growth through BaaS or distributing their products themselves.
 The benchmark included not just core transaction processing, but a composed solution combining payments, financial crime mitigation (FCM), data hub and digital channels.